Vorliq Home

 Community Governance

 Vorliq is designed to explore community governance.
 In Version 1.0, VLQ holders can create proposals, vote with their VLQ balance as voting weight, and approve supported changes when quorum and approval thresholds are met.
 Passing a vote is tracked separately from execution, and successful supported setting changes create public rule-change records.
 General proposals are advisory and do not automatically execute software settings.
-The goal is to make the rules visible and community-directed, while being honest that governance is experimental and does not guarantee economic outcomes.
+The goal is to make the rules visible and community-directed, while being honest that governance does not guarantee economic outcomes.

 Roadmap